Equities, Crude Surge In Asia On Hopes For Virus Treatment - UrduPoint

 "It could also give consumers greater confidence to resume pre-pandemic activity."
 Wall Street and Europe's main indexes all rose at least two percent, and Asian equities -- already enjoying a bright week on signs of an easing in the virus -- took up the baton Thursday.

-Tokyo returned from a one-day holiday to end 2.1 percent higher, while Sydney, Singapore, Taipei and Jakarta also piled on more than two percent.
+Tokyo returned from a one-day holiday to end 2.1 percent higher, while Sydney, Singapore and Taipei also piled on more than two percent.

-Mumbai jumped three percent, with Shanghai, Manila and Bangkok breaking the one percent mark, though Wellington dropped more than one percent.
+Mumbai and Jakarta jumped more than three percent, with Shanghai, Manila and Bangkok breaking the one percent mark, though Wellington dropped more than one percent.

 Hong Kong and Seoul were closed for public holidays.